3s-rg-codes/HyperFaaS/README.md

 The load balancer nodes that forward calls to worker nodes are called "leaf nodes".
 ## Architecture

-HyperFaaS consists of three main components:
+HyperFaaS is composed of the following services:

-- **Load Balancer Nodes**: Schedule function calls to other nodes or workers and handle load balancing
+- **Load Balancer Nodes (HAProxy + Routing Controller)**: receive gRPC traffic and forward calls to the appropriate downstream nodes, which can be other load balancer nodes or leaf nodes.
+- **Leaf Nodes**: Scale function instances, and route calls to workers.
-- **Worker Nodes**: Execute the serverless functions in containers
+- **Worker Nodes**: Execute serverless functions inside containers and stream metrics back to the leaf nodes.
-- **Database**: Manages function metadata and configurations like resource limits
+- **etcd**: Stores function metadata (image, resource limits, timeouts, etc.) that is consumed by both leaves and workers.

 The platform can be run in two modes:
-- **Containerized Mode**: All components (load balancer nodes, workers and database) run in Docker containers
+- **Containerized Mode**: All components run in Docker containers via Compose (`etcd`, workers, leaves, routing controller, HAProxy, ...)
-- **Native Mode**: All components run directly on the host
+- **Native Mode**: Each component runs directly on the host; make sure an etcd instance is available.